 The Bengals were ruled short of the end zone on a run by running back BenJarvus Green-Ellis.
 Green-Ellis stumbled in the backfield, landed at the 1, and bounced into the end zone.
 Triplette believed that there was indisputable visual evidence that Green-Ellis was not touched by the Colts, and reversed the call to a touchdown.
 (The replay was triggered by the replay official, because it was after the two-minute warning in the first half.)

-There does seem to be enough to support this call by Triplette, although I would have leaned the other way: short of the goal line with no conclusive evidence to overturn.
+There does seem to be enough to support this call by Triplette, however my support would have leaned the other way: short of the goal line with no conclusive evidence to overturn.
 Throughout all of the angles, there is nothing that shows that there was contact by Colts defensive lineman Josh Chapman (number 96); the fact that Green-Ellis is stumbling is not really enough to say he was touched.
 Usually, these close plays lean towards staying with the ruling on the field, although I can see Triplette’s rationale for the overturn.

 There really is not much the Colts can grouse about here.
 All the hopes for the touchdown not being called are based on a determination that Chapman ever-so-slightly brushed the foot of Green-Ellis.
 Although I have a qualified support on this call, it would be interesting if there is a indication from the league office on how they will rule on this call.

 Triplette did not review if Green-Ellis was touched in the backfield.
 If the call on the field was down by contact from contact at the goal line, then that would clearly be the focus of the review.
 It could have been a part of the review if the replay official Al Hynes and Triplette decided to look at that aspect.